grafana/tutorials/content/tutorials/create-users-and-teams.md

 1. In **Name**, enter the name of the user.
 1. In **E-mail**, enter the email of the user.
 1. In **Username**, enter the username that the user will use to log in.
 1. In **Password**, enter a password.
-The user will be able to change their password once they log in.
+The user can change their password once they log in.
 1. Click **Create** to create the user account.

 When you create a user, they're granted the Viewer role, which means that they won't be able to make any changes to any of the resources in Grafana.
 That's ok for now, though.
-In the next step, you'll grant some users more permissions by adding them to a _team_.
+In the next step, you'll grant some users more permissions by adding them to _teams_.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Assign users to teams" %}}

 Instead of granting permissions to individual users, teams let you grant permissions to a group of users.

 Teams are useful when onboarding new colleagues.
-If you add a user to a team, they will get access to the same resources as that team.
+If you add a user to a team, they get access to all resources assigned to that team.

 ### Exercise

-In this exercise, you'll assign the users to their corresponding team:
+In this exercise, you'll assign users to their corresponding team.

 | Username          | Team        |
 |-------------------|-------------|